gptscript-ai/go-gptscript/README.md

 Executes a gptscript with optional input and arguments, and returns the stdout, stderr, and gptscript events streams.

-**Options:**

-These are optional options that can be passed to the `StreamExecTool` function.
-Neither option is required, and the defaults will reduce the number of calls made to the Model API.

-- `cache`: Enable or disable caching.
-- `cacheDir`: Specify the cache directory.

-**Usage:**

 ```go
 package main